Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Discussion Outlook

-Finally, another practical application of the framework we develop may be found in the recently introduced unitary circuit games~\cite{morral2023entanglement}.
-It would be exciting to cast these zero-sum games within the \acrshort{rl} framework, and investigate whether an informed agent can alter the critical behavior of entanglement dynamics.
+Finally, another practical application of the framework we developed is found in the recently introduced unitary circuit games~\cite{morral2023entanglement,morral2025disentangling}.
+Casting these zero-sum games within the RL framework shows that an informed agent can alter the critical behavior of entanglement dynamics~\cite{cemin2025learning}.